Cell theory: Steady-state membrane pump concept

-The reemergence of the bulk phase theories
+Reemergence of bulk phase theories

-In 1956, Afanasy S. Troshin published a book, The Problems of Cell Permeability, in Russian (1958 in German, 1961 in Chinese, 1966 in English), in which he found that permeability was of secondary importance in determination of the patterns of equilibrium between the cell and its environment.
+In 1956, Afanasy S. Troshin published a book, The Problems of Cell Permeability, in Russian, in which he showed that permeability was of secondary importance in determining the patterns of equilibrium between the cell and its environment.
 Troshin showed that cell water decreased in solutions of galactose or urea although these compounds did slowly permeate cells.
 Since the membrane theory requires an impermanent solute to sustain cell shrinkage, these experiments cast doubt on the theory.
 Others questioned whether the cell has enough energy to sustain the sodium/potassium pump.
 Such questions became even more urgent as dozens of new metabolic pumps were added as new chemical gradients were discovered.

 In 1962, Gilbert Ling became the champion of the bulk phase theories and proposed his association-induction hypothesis of living cells.

-Types of cells

-Cells can be subdivided into the following subcategories: